-Karen Zumhagen-Yekplé is Assistant Professor in English and faculty affiliate in the Stone Center for Latin American Studies and the Program for Gender Studies.
+Karen Zumhagen-Yekplé is Associate Professor in English and faculty affiliate in the Stone Center for Latin American Studies, the Film Studies Program and the Program for Gender Studies.
 She specializes in British, Transatlantic, European and Latin American literature of the 20th and 21st centuries with a focus on comparative modernisms, their continued resonance in global fiction and film, and the relationship between philosophy and literature.
-She is author of Different Order of Difficulty: Reading 20th-Century Literature After Wittgenstein (University of Chicago Press, 2020) and co-editor of Wittgenstein and Modernism (University of Chicago Press, 2017).
-She is currently working on her next book, Grace and Disgrace, while co-editing a field-shaping companion to philosophy and literature.
-Zumhagen-Yekplé studied philosophy at Columbia, l’Ecole des hautes études en sciences sociales, and the University of Virginia before completing a PhD in Comparative Literature at the University of California, Berkeley.
-She has held fellowships in English and the Andrew W. Mellon Fellowship of Scholars in the Humanities at Stanford, and in Comparative Literature at Harvard.
+She is author of Different Order of Difficulty: Literature After Wittgenstein (University of Chicago Press, 2020) and co-editor of Wittgenstein and Modernism (University of Chicago Press, 2017).
+She is currently working on a new book entitled, Grace and Disgrace, and is editor of the Cambridge Companion to Literature and Philosophy, due to appear from Cambridge University Press in 2022.
+Zumhagen-Yekplé holds a PhD in Comparative Literature at the University of California, Berkeley.
+Before coming to Tulane, she was a member of the Andrew W. Mellon Fellowship of Scholars in the Humanities and the Department of English at Stanford, and Harvard College Fellow in Comparative Literature at Harvard.